solid-process/solid-result/README.md

 #### Mixin add-ons

-The `BCDD::Result::Context.mixin` and `BCDD::Result::Context::Expectations.mixin` also accepts the `with:` argument.
+The `BCDD::Result::Context.mixin` and `BCDD::Result::Context::Expectations.mixin` also accepts the `config:` argument.
 And it works the same way as the `BCDD::Result` mixins.

 **Continue**